atom/spell-check/README.md

 You can use "Use System" and "Use Locales" at the same time.

+## Windows

+On Windows, "Use Locales" is needed to use the built-in Windows Spelling API because you can enable or disable checking based on desired language.

 ## Changing the dictionary

 To change the language of the dictionary, set the "Locales" configuration option to the IETF tag (en-US, fr-FR, etc).
 More than one language can be used, simply separate them by commas.